av01d/toblob-webp-polyfill/README.md

 # canvas.toBlob WebP Polyfill

-Google Chrome and MS Edge > 18 can creata a WebP Blob representing the image contained in a canvas:
+Google Chrome and MS Edge > 18 can create a WebP Blob representing the image contained in a canvas:
 ```
 canvas.toBlob(callback, 'image/webp', 0.8);